 When we think of user experience (UX) design, images of developers hard at work creating user-friendly websites and applications come to mind.
-Today's UX designers always prioritize the interface user's interests above all, designing for the easiest, user-friendly customer journey possible, right?
+Today's UX designers always prioritize the interface user's interests above all, designing for the easiest and most user-friendly customer journey possible, right?

 12 common types of dark patterns in UX